Chapter 38 On My Own

 Sunday, February 6, 1981

 I got a job a few weeks ago at the cafeteria where I used to work.
 I work as a cashier and help make the food.
 I used to like working there, but not anymore.
-I don’t unstand why I have so much anxirty.
+I don’t understand why I have so much anxiety.

-At time I didn’t know that I had CPTSD from everthing I had gone threw these past 6 months.
+At the time, I didn’t know that I had C-PTSD from everything I had gone through.

 Tuesday, June 16, 1981

-I received a letter a few months ago saying I got excepted into a school where I will learn how to cut hair.
-400 hundred people have applied to this school and only 83 people got accepted.
+I received a letter a few months ago saying I had been accepted into a school to learn to cut hair.
+400 people applied to this school, and only 83 were accepted.
 I am one of these 83.
 The government is paying for my schooling.
-Part of me was excited about it, but what was going to happen to my plans of moving to Utah?
-I will be done with the school right before I turn 21 and then I had planned on going on a mission.
+Part of me was excited about it, but what would happen to my plans to move to Utah?
+I will be done with school right before I turn 21, and I had planned to go on a mission.
 The school is starting at the end of this month.
-I realised I could just move to Utah after I had completed school and then go on a mission.
+I realised I could just move to Utah after I finished school, then go on a mission.

 Monday, June 29, 1981

-Elisabeth and I outside my apartment in Skive
+Beth and I are outside my apartment in Skive

 Sunday, August 9, 1981